Last updated October 21st, 2023.

 Cambodian taxes are relatively low and, in some cases, rarely enforced.
 Many locals don’t even register to pay – we don’t condone it, but that’s indeed the reality of the situation on the ground.

 Cambodia is a frontier market, which in itself presents unique challenges to investors.
 Language barriers, government bureaucracy, and shady developers can complicate the process of buying property in Cambodia.

 Therefore, as a foreigner, hiring a real estate agent in Phnom Penh is often essential.
 Realtors will translate and deal with government offices for you, which can be difficult if you don’t speak Khmer or aren’t familiar with local customs.

 Whether or not you use an agent, you should carefully research the developer that you plan to buy from.
 As in other frontier markets, you only want to buy from those with a proven track record of high-quality work.

 Some of the best property developers in Phnom Penh include Creed Asia, Borey Peng Huoth Group, and Shukaku.

 Should I Buy a Condo or a Shophouse Apartment?

-As I mentioned previously, Phnom Penh condos can be overpriced.
-In some areas, the market is pretty oversaturated.
+As we mentioned previously, Phnom Penh condos can be overpriced.
+In some areas like BKK, the market is pretty oversaturated.

-Given that red tape, you should consider whether you’re looking for a residence or an investment.
+Given that red tape, you should consider whether you’re looking for a second residence or a return-optimized investment.
 Shophouses require time, effort, and commitment to purchase and renovate.